 The Machine Learning Life Cycle (MLLC): Key Artifacts, Considerations, and Questions

 It is an exciting time in life sciences.
 Many companies have focused initial artificial intelligence/machine learning (AI/ML) adoption efforts on developing and implementing ML trained algorithms, which necessitate following a controlled approach such as the GAMP® 5 ML Sub-System methodology shown below.
-This blog highlights key artifacts and considerations when implementing AI/ML for GxP use following the GAMP Machine Learning Life Cycle with Sub-System Model as well as key considerations and questions to ask during each phase.
+This blog highlights key artifacts and considerations when implementing AI/ML for GxP use following the GAMP Machine Learning Life Cycle with Sub-System Model1 as well as key considerations and questions to ask during each phase.

 Concept Phase